 For a reservationless conference, the MCU has a certain number of resources that are available on demand.
 To create a conference, a user simply dials into the MCU at any time.
 If that user is the first participant to dial in, the MCU dynamically creates a new conference using the settings defined in the service template.
-(For more information on service templates, see Service Templates and Prefixes, page 12-22.)
 Subsequent users who dial into the same conference number are joined to that conference.

 Any type of endpoint can create and participate in scheduled and reservationless H.323 or SIP conferences.
-For instance, an SCCP endpoint can dial into the H.323 MCU to create a reservationless conference just as well as an H.323 endpoint can.
+For instance, an SCCP endpoint can dial into the SIP MCU to create a reservationless conference just as well as a SIP endpoint can.

-Figure 12-8 illustrates how H.323 and SCCP endpoints can participate in the same H.323 conference.
-In this example, the conference was initiated by an SCCP endpoint that dialed into the H.323 MCU to create a new reservationless conference, and the other two parties subsequently dialed into that conference.
+Figure 12-7 illustrates how SIP and SCCP endpoints can participate in the same SIP conference.
+In this example, the conference was initiated by an SCCP endpoint that dialed into the SIP MCU to create a new reservationless conference, and the other two parties subsequently dialed into that conference.

-Figure 12-8 SCCP and H.323 Endpoints in a Reservationless Conference
+Figure 12-7 SCCP and SIP Endpoints in a Reservationless Conference